Contraceptive hormones can be

 Also, taking oral contraceptives reduces the occurrence of the following:

 Oral contraceptives taken early in a pregnancy do not harm the fetus.
 However, they should be stopped as soon as the woman realizes she is pregnant.
-Oral contraceptives do not have any long-term effects on fertility, although a woman may not release an egg (ovulate) for a few months after stopping the drugs.
+Oral contraceptives do not have any long-term effects on fertility, although a woman may not release an egg (ovulate) for a few months after stopping the medications.

 Disadvantages

-Some side effects are related to the estrogen in the tablet.
+Some side effects are related to the estrogen in the pill.
 They may include nausea, bloating, fluid retention, an increase in blood pressure, breast tenderness, and migraine headaches.
 Others, such as acne and changes in appetite and mood, are related mostly to the type or dose of the progestin.
 Some women who take oral contraceptives gain 3 to 5 pounds because they retain fluid or because appetite increases.
-Many of these side effects are uncommon with the low-dose tablets.
+Many of these side effects are uncommon with the low-dose pills.

 Oral contraceptives can also cause vomiting, headaches, depression, and problems sleeping.